What Is TREPS In Mutual Funds?

 Investors should be aware of certain risks associated with investing in TREPS in mutual funds.

-One major risk is the credit risk of the counterparty.
-For more insights into risk management, our detailed guide on Mutual Funds and Risk Ratios can provide valuable guidance. which refers to the risk of the other party defaulting on the transaction.
+One major risk is the credit risk of the counterparty. which refers to the risk of the other party defaulting on the transaction.
 This can result in a loss of principal or interest for the investor.

 Another risk is the interest rate risk, which refers to the risk of fluctuations in interest rates affecting the value of the TREPS investment.